boennecd/VAJointSurv/README.md

     Event](#two-markers-and-a-recurrent-event) section.
 The section also
-    includes an example of how to construct approximate profile likelihood based confidence intervals and how to obtain Wald type tests and confidence from the observed information matrix from the `joint_ms_hess` function.
+    includes an example of how to construct approximate profile likelihood based confidence intervals and how to obtain Wald type tests and confidence intervals from the observed information matrix.
   - An example with two markers, the observation process, and a terminal event is given in the [Two Markers, the Observation Time Process, and a Terminal